hiromaily/documents/golang-tips/README.md

 	insteadOf = https://github.yourhost.com/
 ```

-## 6.How to use pointer without definition as variable
+## 6. How to use pointer without definition as variable

 - struct